ryancorywright/MultipleComponentsSoftware/README.md

 "Sparse PCA with Multiple Principal Components"

-by Ryan Cory-Wright and Jean Pauphilet for which a preprint is available at https://optimization-online.org/2022/09/sparse-pca-with-multiple-components/
+by Ryan Cory-Wright and Jean Pauphilet for which a preprint is available [here](https://optimization-online.org/2022/09/sparse-pca-with-multiple-components/)

 ## Introduction